piyushlabs/findServer/README.md

 -Open cmd in the folder findServer run npm i to install the node packages to your utility.
 -run node index.js in cmd.
 ----------------------------------------------------------------------------------------------------------------------------------------------

+Running a mock server :
+Open cmd in findServer\features and run node server.js